 Signs of leaks include rocking toilets, drips, stains in ceilings, and dark spots under pipes.
 If you notice these, call in a professional immediately.

-Frozen water pipes can burst and cause major problems if they aren’t dealt with straightaway.
-To help protect your pipes from freezing, consider installing low-temperature detectors.
-These will send an alert to your smartphone if temperatures dip below freezing.
+Frozen water pipes can burst and cause major problems if they aren’t dealt with immediately.
+To help protect your pipes from freezing, open cabinets to allow for warm air near the pipes and let the water drip from faucets.

 By preventing water damage and protecting your house, you are being proactive.
 Use these 9 tried and tested maintenance tips to prevent costly water damage repairs.